 - Do I need special equipment?
 Nope!
 Just your basic skillet, saucepan, and casserole dishes.

 - Are the ingredients easy to find?
 Yes!
 All of the ingredients used in the recipes can be found at your common grocery store.

 - What is the level of difficulty?
 I say overall pretty easy!
 If you’re comfortable in the kitchen and cook regularly, these recipes are a breeze.
 Very similar to the type of recipes you’re used to me making here on Belly Full.

 I love meatloaf, and really can’t understand how anyone doesn’t.
 I mean, really it’s just a gigantic burger that’s baked, instead of grilled.
 And like burgers, there are endless filling possibilities, and different glazes.
 This is my new favorite, although I still can’t ignore my Quick and Easy Meatloaf!

-I was a little apprehensive about making this for the kids, because of the chipotle peppers in adobo sauce, which is extremely spicy.
+I was a little apprehensive about making this meatloaf recipe for the kids, because of the chipotle peppers in adobo sauce, which is extremely spicy.
 But I just kept coming back to it in the book.
 I’m so glad I chose it first.
 The spicy was balanced out perfectly by the honey and vinegar.
 Left our lips tingling, but not on fire.
 We all swooned over it!